aws-samples/aws-get-started-workshop/content/01-up-front-tasks/01-review-requirements.md

 **Self-Service AWS Costs Insights** - Insight into the costs of AWS services consumed in their development environments so that teams can make informed decisions.

-**User Documentation** - Sufficient documentation to enable builders to get started in the new AWS environment.
+**Builder User Documentation** - Sufficient documentation to enable builders to get started with your AWS environment.

 {{% notice tip %}}
 **Access to on-premises resources:** It's common that your builder teams' development environments and your test and/or production environments in AWS will need to have connectivity to some of your on-premises resources.
 For example, there may be existing test and production data services in your on-premises environment that your workloads in AWS will need to access.
 If this is the case, you should review [On-premises Network Integration]({{< relref "01-hybrid-networking" >}}) for an overview of your options.
 {{% /notice %}}

-#### Cloud Platform Team Requirements
+#### Cloud Foundation Team Requirements

-The initial cloud platform team needs an isolated environment in which they can develop and test foundation capabilities.
+**Foundation Development Environment** - The initial cloud foundation team needs an isolated environment in which they can develop and test foundation capabilities.
   * Separate from other builder teams and environments.
   * Potentially with wider access permissions than typical development teams to enable deeper foundation development work.

 ### Security

+Since your first few proof of value workloads will be deployed to production, your existing security requirements for production applications should be applied.
+The following requirements are examples that typically apply at this stage of adoption.

 **Isolate AWS Development from Corporate Resources** - Sufficient isolation between cloud development environments and existing corporate resources.